GeronimoFretes/mercadolibre-new-vs-used-classification/README.md

-# Mercado Libre Listing Condition Classification
+# Mercado Libre New vs Used Classification
-#### New vs Used prediction with CatBoost, custom preprocessing, cross-validation, and hyperparameter tuning

-This repository contains a machine learning project focused on classifying Mercado Libre listings as **`new`** or **`used`** using a **CatBoost** model trained on tabular and semi-structured product listing data.
+Applied machine learning project for classifying Mercado Libre listings as **`new`** or **`used`** using a **CatBoost** model trained on tabular and semi-structured marketplace data.

-The project combines:
+This repository is structured as a reusable ML workflow and it includes:

-- a custom preprocessing and feature engineering pipeline,
+- custom preprocessing and feature engineering
-- cross-validated model training,
+- CatBoost training with cross-validation
-- hyperparameter optimization with **Optuna**,
+- Optuna-based hyperparameter tuning
-- frozen preprocessing artifacts for reproducible inference,
-- and exported study artifacts for transparency and auditability.

-It was developed as an academic machine learning project and is presented here as part of my technical portfolio.
+- saved evaluation artifacts from out-of-fold predictions
+- fast inference with pre-trained models distributed through **GitHub Releases**
+- an optional GitHub Actions workflow for long-running experiments

 ---

 ## Project overview

-Online marketplace listings often contain noisy, incomplete, and semi-structured information.
-In this project, I approached the problem of classifying listings into **new vs used** by going beyond standard tabular modeling and extracting signal from multiple nested fields such as:
+Marketplace listings combine structured fields with noisy text and nested metadata.
+In this project, I built a classification pipeline that predicts whether a listing corresponds to a **new** or **used** product by extracting signal from fields such as:

 - `attributes`
 - `shipping`